Yichuan0712/11785-TCR/README.md

 - Train the ESM-2 model along with the projection head using modified PyTDC data.
 - Extract features using the trained model.
-- Use the extracted features to train an XGBoost model for binding specificity prediction.
+- Use the extracted features to train classifiers for binding specificity prediction.

 ---